Outdoor Learning and Play

 Pupils who engage in constructive play will often require some level of adult support when using materials and a variety of tools.

-Often this is done through meaningful conversation with pupils where adults, listen, ask and answer questions, help children to record or start to formulate their ideas and by creating opportunities for constructive play using a variety of accessible resources.
+Often this is done through meaningful conversation with pupils where adults, listen, ask and answer questions, help kids to record or start to formulate their ideas and by creating opportunities for constructive play using a variety of accessible resources.

 How to set up a ‘Construction Area’ in your classroom?